Neuadd is a Grade II listed building in the Ceredigion local planning authority area, Wales. First listed on 3 June 1964. House.

 Description

-Early C19 interiors, with 6-panel doors, panelled shutters, marble fireplaces with reeded jambs and lintels and roundels at angles.
-Stick baluster dog-leg staircase.
+Inside, the early 19th-century interiors include 6-panel doors, panelled shutters, marble fireplaces with reeded jambs and lintels, and roundels at the angles.
+The staircase is a stick baluster dog-leg design.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.